 The Board monitors the operational and financial performance of the Company and oversees its business strategy, including approving the strategic goals of the Company.
 The Board is committed to generating significant levels of Shareholder value and financial return whilst building the foundations for the growth and success of the Company.
 In conducting business with these objectives, the Board aims to ensure that Australis is properly managed to protect and enhance Shareholder interests and that the Company, its Directors, officers and employees are operating in an appropriate environment of corporate governance.
-Accordingly, the Board has created a framework for managing Australis, including adopting relevant internal controls, risk management processes and corporate governance policies and practices which it believes are appropriate for Australis business and which are designed to promote the responsible management and conduct of the Company.
-Australis reviews and amends its corporate governance policies as appropriate to reflect the growth of the Company, current legislation and good practice.
+Accordingly, the Board has created a framework for managing Australis, including adopting relevant internal controls, risk management processes and corporate governance policies and practices which it believes are appropriate for Australis business and which are designed to promote the responsible management and conduct of the Company, current legislation and good practice.
 The main charters, policies and procedures that form the basis of corporate governance practices at Australis, can be found in the corporate governance section of Australis website, www.australisoil.com.